VQ-350/RideShare-Fall-2017/README.md

 # RideShare-Fall-2017
 RideShare App And Web Crawler for ECE 651

-Please note: you don't need to run this server on your machine when you test the mobile app because this server was deployed on heroku and you only need run this server if you want to test the REST api
+Please note: you don't need to run this server on your machine when you test the mobile app because this server was deployed on heroku and you only need run this server if you want to test the REST api (google key should be expired/invalid as of now)

 cd ./server
 node server